 Space for Reserve materials is severely limited in Cornell, especially behind the Circulation Desk.
 So please, only put on reserve what is absolutely needed by your classes.
 If you would like to set up some sort of suggested-reading shelf, we can arrange that on the so-called Honors shelves.
 Reserves are taken care of by Terry, so if you have any questions, feel free to contact her.
-An e-mail will be coming out with specifics, but for now, here are some Cornell Reserve rules:
+Here are some Cornell Reserve rules:

 - The library tries to purchase one copy of required textbooks, and will keep that copy on reserve behind the circulation desk.
 We have been proactive this summer, checking the bookstore lists and pulling any textbooks we already own from the stacks, or ordering any textbooks we didn't previously own.
 They are now all safely on reserve behind the desk.
 These textbooks may be checked out for two hour intervals, and may not leave Cornell.
 Please let us know if you have made any last-minute changes to your textbook requirements, or if your book was not on the bookstore list, and we will track down a copy for reserve.
 And feel free to give us a personal copy for reserve if you have one.

 - Please try to bring in your reserve materials during office hours so that we can confirm the course information with you.
 If you bring reserves over when the office is closed, leave them at the desk with a note including your name, course number and type of reserve.

 - The earlier you get your reserve materials to us, the faster we can have them processed and made available to the students.
 Once classes begin, reserves are put up on a "first come, first serve" basis.